yuno-payments/yuno-docs/docs/PLUGINS/vtex/vtex-headless-integration-guide.md

 4. Yuno generates a QR code and additional payment details and returns them to VTEX.
 5. VTEXIO opens the Pix application or redirects the user to complete the payment.

+> 📘 Modal Payment Methods
+>
+> Pagaleve and Pix Parcelado open in a modal window instead of redirecting to an external page.
+This provides a seamless checkout experience without leaving the VTEX storefront.

 <Image align="center" src="https://files.readme.io/89ce5296e6a38d163c1e5c9936b689477545556e7c42fd2d57561db069d09e06-Diagrama_-_Pix_APM_payment_flow_VTEXIO.png" />

 ### VTEX headless